Taiwan's Acer launches cloud computing drive in shift from PC reliance

+BRIEF-Profile Systems says that Alpha Grissin's bankruptcy will affect its consolidated financial statements

+* Says that its consolidated financial statements will not be affected by Alpha Grissin's bankruptcy

-TAIPEI Taiwan's Acer Inc 2353.TW detailed its long-touted push into cloud computing on Thursday, as the struggling computer maker responds to a shrinking PC market by pitting itself against cloud leaders Amazon.com Inc AMZN.O and Google Inc GOOGL.O.
+TAIPEI May 27 Taiwan's Acer Inc detailed its long-touted push into cloud computing on Thursday, as the struggling computer maker responds to a shrinking PC market by pitting itself against cloud leaders Amazon.com Inc and Google Inc.

 The world's fourth-biggest producer of personal computers (PC) aims to start making software and offering online computing services under the heading Build Your Own Cloud (BYOC).